timojuez/CVEchecker/README.md

 A simple but powerful offline checker to lookup CVEs for software packages.

 ## Description
 This little tool helps you to identify vulnerable software packages, by looking them up in the CVE (Common Vulnerabilities and Exposure) databases from the NVD.
 CVEchecker is designed to work offline.
-It gets feed with two files, the package list file and a cve database file(s).
-These can be obtained manually or by using the paramaters --download-cve-dbs and --create-packages-file.
+Once after initialising the database with parameter init, you can feed it with the package list file.

 ## Features
 * Download CVE databases